What You Need to Know About Degree Translation in UAE

 The Real Question: Will My Degree Be Recognized?

 Your degree certificate translation is not the same as degree recognition.
 Translation proves what your document says.
 Recognition proves your qualification is equivalent to a UAE standard.
 You may need both, but for most employment purposes, only translation is required.
+For a detailed comparison, see our MOHESR equivalency guide.

 Who Needs Equivalency vs. Who Needs Translation Only